-The City issued a Will Serve letter on February 22, 2022, committing to provide water service to the Proposed Project and the City's commitment to serve the Proposed Project is consistent with the City's Urban Water Management Plan (UWMP), including normal, dry, and multiple dry years.
+The City issued a Will Serve letter on February 22, 2022, committing to provide water service to the proposed Project and the City's commitment to serve the proposed Project is consistent with the City's Urban Water Management Plan (UWMP), including normal, dry, and multiple dry years.
 Impacts would be less than significant.

 c) Less than Significant.
-The existing structures on the Proposed Project site are currently served by septic systems, however sewer facilities are located in adjoining streets.
-Therefore, the Proposed Project, including the two existing homes to remain, would be served by the City's sewer system.
+The proposed Project, including the two existing homes to remain, would be served by the City's sewer system.
 The City of Escondido operates the Hale Avenue Resource Recovery Facility (HARRF), which provides wastewater treatment.
 The HARRF started at its current location in 1959 and is an activated sludge, secondary treatment facility.
 This consists of physical, biological, and chemical treatment methods, which include screening, sedimentation, chemical precipitation, and biological processes.
 The City of Escondido operates the HARRF for the benefit of the City and the Rancho Bernardo area of the City of San Diego.
 The facility is designed to treat wastewater flow of 18 million gallons per day (MGD), operating 24 hours a day.
 The average daily flow is 12.7 MGD, comprised of Escondido's flow of 9.7 MGD and Rancho Bernardo's flow of 3.0 MGD.
-Therefore, while the Proposed Project would increase demand on the HARRF, sufficient capacity exists to accommodate the Proposed Project.
+Therefore, while the proposed Project would increase demand on the HARRF, sufficient capacity exists to accommodate the proposed Project.
+The City issued a Will Serve letter on February 22, 2022, committing to provide wastewater treatment service to the proposed Project.
 Therefore, impacts would be less than significant.